 One of the best things about dental implants is that you can continue to enjoy the foods you love and no longer worry about your restoration falling out or slipping.
-Whether you have one implant or an implant-retained denture, these customized restorations sit permanently within your jawbone and act just like regular teeth.
+Whether you have one implant or a full implant denture, these customized restorations sit permanently within your jawbone and act just like regular teeth.
 While it is advised that you try to avoid hard, crunchy foods, you may choose to cut these up into smaller, more bite-sized pieces to avoid accidental injury to one of your implants.

 Do dental implants hurt?

 When arriving for your dental implant placement surgery, you will receive local anesthesia to ensure you feel no pain at all during the procedure.
 Because it will be necessary for the oral surgeon to make one or more small incisions in your gums, it is common for there to be some soreness and swelling in these areas after you return home to recover.
-If necessary, Dr. Boldridge will provide an antibiotic or recommend an over-the-counter pain reliever to help minimize discomfort.
+If necessary, the doctor will provide an antibiotic or recommend an over-the-counter pain reliever to help minimize discomfort.

 Once you’ve fully healed from your placement surgery, your implants should feel normal within your mouth and no longer cause any pain.